dotlang/language/doc/RFE.md

 Y - replace `1..x10` with `1..*10` so we can use variables too. or maybe just have `a..b` notation?

-? - if I send `x` to a function which will be executed in a thread, any change on the value of `x` will affect the thread too.
+Y - if I send `x` to a function which will be executed in a thread, any change on the value of `x` will affect the thread too.
 If so, maybe we need to change `var` to `val`?
 Or have both and say you can only send `val` to a function.
 Another solution: send by copy.
 This will affect assignment, cloning, function definition, closure capturing, lambda, parameter passing, type inference.
 Note that, mutability or immutability should be part of behavior not data.
 So we don't need to indicate whether a tuple or union is mutable or no. the function that uses them should.